Mark Joyce: 2020/21 season

 Joyce qualified for the World Snooker Championship for the first time after beating Anthony Hamilton and Igor Figueiredo in the qualifying rounds.
 He drew the reigning champion Ronnie O'Sullivan in the first round.
 During the match, Joyce closed the gap to 4-3 and had a chance to steal the eighth frame to level the match, but O'Sullivan stole the frame with the final black to lead 5–3.
 Joyce ultimately lost 10–4 to O'Sullivan.

 Personal life

-Joyce practises mainly at the Qbar snooker club in Walsall Wood although he has said in an interview that he travels out at least once a week to practise with other players, in order to keep himself sharp.
+Joyce practises mainly at the Qbar snooker club in Walsall Wood although he has said in an interview that he travels out at least once a week to practise with other players, to keep himself sharp.
 He is a Manchester United fan and is a keen golfer.

 In 2010, Joyce was the victim of an attack outside a nightclub in Birmingham, after an argument in a bar over whose turn it was to get served.
 He suffered a fractured elbow and problems with his eyesight which led to a reduction in playing time during the first six months of 2011.